This post is also available in: Nederlands

 - What language is spoken and do you also speak that language?

 Responsibility is probably the most important thing on this list.
 If you apply for a house sit you have to make sure that you are able to participate.
 Don’t randomly apply to a couple of house sits that might interest you, to, later on, tell the house owner that you actually can’t make it on the date he/she was asking for.

-This is really unprofessional and it damages your confidentiality.
-Besides, if you do this more often, it won’t stay unnoticed and your chances of getting an actual house sit will be smaller and smaller.
+This is really unprofessional and it damages your credibility.
+Besides, if you do this more often, others will notice and your chances of getting an actual house sit will be smaller and smaller.
 Just saying!

 Besides making sure you are available on the dates that are asked for, you also have to make sure that you are able of doing everything the house owner asks for.
 For example, I have absolutely no experience with horses.
-Although I would like to learn it, that is not enough if a horse owner is looking for someone that can take care of horses.
+Although I would like to learn, this is not enough if a horse owner is looking for someone that can take care of horses.
 So, I will not apply for such a house sit.

 If you made an agreement for a house sit, make sure you’ll be there on time!
 And that you can stay for the full period.

 Although you have free accommodation by doing international house sits, you still have to cover some costs, like:

 - Transport to the location of the house sit

 - Transport during the house sit

 - Transport back home, or anywhere else you are going after the house sit